 4. Spaghetti Measure

 When making pasta for lunch or dinner in Italy, you rarely stick strictly to your grams, most of the time you cook in abundance so that none of your guests is left without a second helping.
 Usually weighing is done “ad occhio” meaning you give it a rough “eye” estimation!
-But if you prefer being a bit more precise so nothing goes to waste you won’t be able to survive without this spaghetti measure!
+But if you prefer being a bit more precise so nothing goes to waste you won’t be able to survive without this spaghetti measure.
 All you have to do is stick the pasta in the hole corresponding to the number of diners and there you go!
 These come usually with holes sized for 1, 2 and 5 diners.

 5. Cheese Knifes

-Cheese knives are indispensible Italian kitchen accessories for cheese lovers.
+Cheese knives are indispensable Italian kitchen accessories for cheese lovers.
 You can’t simply cut your cheese with an ordinary knife!
 Imagine trying to slice your Parmesan with a plain, flat bladed knife…impossible!
 You will need a proper Parmesan knife that cuts roughly through the hard cheese dough giving you that rustic, uneven finish which will looks so enticing on your beautiful cheese board!
 Same thing if you are trying to slice a fresh Caprino, you will need the specific kind of knife that will allow you to slice easily through the creamy cheese without sticking to it.

 6. Truffle Shaver